Donna Erf • June 14, 2022

 The Internet and Social Media

-Most individuals are aware of social media's marketing potential when handled effectively.
-Reaching out to your social media networks can have a significant impact.
-People from your immediate circle will see your post, and your connections will help you reach new audiences by sharing it.
-You can get hundreds of people viewing your post by repeating this process a few times.
+People from your immediate circle will see your listing, and your connections will help you reach new audiences by sharing it.
+You can get hundreds of people viewing your listing by repeating this process a few times.

 Create Appeal in the Property